rzmearns/spherapy/docs/timespan.md

 Creates a series of timestamps in UTC.

-Difference between each timestamp = timestep Total duration = greatest integer number of timesteps less than timeperiod  If timeperiod is an integer multiple of timestep,  then TimeSpan[-1] - TimeSpan[0] = timeperiod  If timeperiod is NOT an integer multiple of timestep,  then TimeSpan[-1] = int(timeperiod/timestep) (Note: int cast, not round)
+Difference between each timestamp = timestep Total duration = greatest integer number of timesteps less than timeperiod
+If timeperiod is an integer multiple of timestep,  then TimeSpan[-1] - TimeSpan[0] = timeperiod
+If timeperiod is NOT an integer multiple of timestep,  then TimeSpan[-1] = int(timeperiod/timestep) (Note: int cast, not round)

 Does not account for Leap seconds, similar to all Posix compliant UTC based time  representations. see: https://numpy.org/doc/stable/reference/arrays.datetime.html#datetime64-shortcomings  for equivalent shortcomings.
 Always contains at least two timestamps

+**Args**
-Parameters t0: datetime defining the start of the TimeSpan.
-If timezone naive, assumed to be in UTC  If timezone aware, will be converted to UTC timestep: String describing the time step of the time span.
-The string is constructed as an integer or float, followed by a time unit:  (d)ays, (H)ours, (M)inutes, (S)econds, (mS) milliseconds, (uS) microseconds  (the default is '1S') timeperiod:     String describing the time period of the time span.
-The string is constructed as an integer or float, followed by a time unit:  (d)ays, (H)ours, (M)inutes, (S)econds, (mS) milliseconds, (uS) microseconds  (the default is '1d')
+ - t0: datetime defining the start of the TimeSpan.
+     - If timezone naive, assumed to be in UTC
+     - If timezone aware, will be converted to UTC
+ - timestep: String describing the time step of the time span.
+     - The string is constructed as an integer or float, followed by a time unit:  (d)ays, (H)ours, (M)inutes, (S)econds, (mS) milliseconds, (uS) microseconds  (the default is '1S')
+ - timeperiod: String describing the time period of the time span.
+     - The string is constructed as an integer or float, followed by a time unit:  (d)ays, (H)ours, (M)inutes, (S)econds, (mS) milliseconds, (uS) microseconds  (the default is '1d')

 **Raises:**

------- ValueError
+ValueError